glitchdoescode/ai-interviewer/progress-report.md

 # AI Interviewer Platform - Progress Report

 ## Current Status
 We have completed the initial implementation of the AI Interviewer platform's core components, refactored the codebase to follow a more maintainable architecture, and implemented enhanced features for session management, coding evaluation, and voice interaction capabilities.
+We have now also built a web frontend using React and integrated it with the FastAPI backend.

 ### Latest Updates
 - Implemented asynchronous interview sessions with MongoDB persistence